 - Museum of Applied Arts – Housed in a marvellous Secessionist building, this museum is a feast for the eyes both inside and out.
 Built in 1896 by architect Ödön Lechner, who was given the nickname the ‘Hungarian Gaudi’.

-- Hungarian State Opera House – Compared to other opera houses this one looks quite simple and understated, but once you enter your opinion soon changes…
+- Hungarian State Opera House – Compared to other opera houses this one looks quite simple and understated.
+However, once you enter I’m sure your opinion will soon change…

-I went to Szimpla Kert because was recommended to me by a friend who had spent a lot of time in Budapest and I’d also read it was one of the best in town.
+A friend of mine recommended that I go Szimpla Kert.
+He had spent a lot of time in Budapest so I figured he would know best.
 As soon as I entered I knew what the fuss was about.
-It has such a great atmosphere, and the interior is amazing since it retains a lot of character from its former days as a old factory.
+The atmosphere was great and so too is the interior.
+It retains a lot of character from its former days as an old factory.

 Day 3: Margaret Island & Budapest Baths